Skip to Content

 Post Baccalaureate - Registered Nurse Residency (PB-RNR) Program

-During our program, we provide opportunities to immerse the new graduate nurse into the role of a professional competent nurse utilizing a variety of clinical rotations.
+This program provides immersive clinical and classroom opportunities, supporting the evolution of the new graduate nurse into a competent professional nurse.
 The goal of the PB-RNR program is to recruit new graduate nurses seeking lifelong learning and the pursuit of nursing leadership while providing excellent and compassionate care to our nation’s heroes, our Veterans.

 Why VA Pacific Islands Post Baccalaureate - Registered Nurse Residency Program?